 - (b) Repealed by Session Laws 1989, c.
 111, s.
 2. - (b1) Eligibility.
-A taxpayer is eligible for the tax credit allowed by this section only if the taxpayer obtained a credit under this section for taxable year 1988 or the Department of Commerce determines that the taxpayer engages in the manufacturing of goods, or that he engages in an industrial activity such as the processing of foods, raw materials, chemicals and process agents, goods in process, or of finished products. - (c) County Designation.
-A severely distressed county is a county designated as severely distressed by the Secretary of Commerce.
+A taxpayer is eligible for the tax credit allowed by this section only if the taxpayer obtained a credit under this section for taxable year 1988 or the Department of Commerce determines that the taxpayer engages in the manufacturing of goods, or that he engages goods or in an industrial activity such as the processing of foods, raw materials, chemicals and process agents, goods in process, or of finished products.
+If a position is located in a redevelopment area as defined in G.S.
+160A-503, however, a taxpayer that does not meet these eligibility requirements is nonetheless eligible for the credit if the Department of Commerce determines that the taxpayer satisfies the requirements of G.S.
+105-163.013(b)(3) through (6).
+Notwithstanding subsection (a) of this section, if a position is located in a redevelopment area as defined in G.S.
+160A-503, the taxpayer is not rendered ineligible for the credit if the taxpayer does not have nine or more employees.

+(c) County Area Designation. - A severely distressed county is a county area is an area designated as severely distressed by the Secretary of Commerce.
 Each year, on or before December 31, the Secretary of Commerce shall designate which counties are considered severely distressed, and shall provide that information to the Secretary of Revenue.
 A county is considered severely distressed if its distress factor is one of the fifty highest in the State.
-The Secretary shall assign to each county in the State a distress factor that is the sum of the following: - (1) The county's rank in a ranking of counties by rate of unemployment from lowest to highest. - (2) The county's rank in a ranking of counties by per capita income from highest to lowest. - (3) The county's rank in a ranking of counties by percentage growth in population from lowest to highest.
+A tier one distressed area is a county whose distress factor is one of the 50 highest in the State.
+A tier two distressed area is an area that is not located in a tier one distressed area and is either (i) a redevelopment area as defined in G.S.
+160A-503 or (ii) a census tract that has more than fifteen percent (15%) of its population below the poverty level according to the latest federal decennial census.